Sprained Ankle

 As soon as you incur an injury or twist your ankle, it’s a good idea to apply ice-packs and use a compression bandage to minimize the swelling.
 You may also need anti-inflammatories and pain-relieving medication if you’re in a lot of pain or there’s substantial swelling.

-Dr. House can fit you with a special boot, brace, or cast to immobilize your foot and ankle.
+Our surgeons can fit you with a special boot, brace, or cast to immobilize your foot and ankle.
 This prevents further damage by relieving pressure and gives the injury an opportunity to heal.

 Sometimes surgery is necessary to repair torn or severed ligaments.